youngmin-gwon/what-i-studied/rust/rust commands.md

 cargo check
 ```

-- check your code to make sure it compiles but doesn’t produce an executable
+- check your code to make sure it compiles but doesn't produce an executable
 - much faster than `cargo build`